 An uncontested divorce is a divorce in which both spouses agree to all of the terms concerning the proceeding, from the division of marital property to spousal maintenance to any matters concerning minor children from the marriage.
 If the parties cannot agree to even one term—even if they agree to all others—they will have a contested divorce.
 A contested divorce takes longer than an uncontested divorce because it usually requires more assistance from counsel and more time before a judge since a judge will need to make determinations about your divorce case.

 If you are thinking about divorce, or if you have already filed for divorce and need assistance with your case, an aggressive yet compassionate divorce attorney in Evanston can get started on your case today.
-Contact the Arami Law Office to learn more about the family law services we provide to clients in Evanston and throughout Cook County.
+Contact Arami Law, Inc. to learn more about the family law services we provide to clients in Evanston and throughout Cook County.